The Bernard Biological Field Station

 Is there general support at the colleges and in the community for building on the BFS?

 No. Four of the five undergraduate faculties (one did not vote) voted overwhelmingly not to build there when KGI was proposed.
 Students sent hundreds of letters, circulated petitions and held demonstrations.
 Members of both groups spoke before City commissions and the City Council in support of preservation.
 There was also very considerable opposition from Claremont residents which resulted in a lawsuit and a successful referendum petition.
 There was considerable opposition to Harvey Mudd’s plan for a parking lot on the BFS.

 What is the current situation?

 CGU now owns part of the west of the BFS, and Harvey Mudd, Scripps, and Pitzer own 36 acres of the east.
 Only Pitzer has plans to preserve any of the land.
-There was no way to prevent this sale from moving forward, and it’s clear that each of these colleges intends to build on its part of the BFS at some point.
+There was no way to prevent this sale from moving forward, and it’s clear that the intent is to build on the BFS at some point.

-Why is the Bernard Field Station a poor alternative site for development?
+Why is the Bernard Field Station a poor site for development?

-It is an irreplaceable academic resource for the colleges as well as for Claremont schoolchildren and other
+It is an irreplaceable academic resource for the colleges, Claremont schoolchildren, and community groups.

 The most sustainable use of the land is its continued use as a stand-alone field station or as the campus of an environmental institute with a small footprint.